Spark New Zealand Mobile: Advertising

 Before and immediately after launch the XT mobile network was promoted by three advertisements hosted by Richard Hammond, and following this was an advert featuring stuntwoman/actress Zoë Bell, advertising speed and roaming capabilities.

 Telecom claimed that the XT Network to be "Faster in more places" than any other mobile network in New Zealand, including competitor Vodafone and start-up 2degrees; these claims were backed by independent testing commissioned by Telecom.
 Advertising material at the time proclaimed the network to reach "97% of places Kiwis live and work".
 This claim was quietly removed in early 2010.

 As of 2011 the meaning of "XT" remains unknown to the public, as even Telecom's website fails to address this anomaly.
 An independent news website featured a "Q&A" having questions submitted by the public and answers from Telecom representatives, and one of the questions asked addressed this: "What time on friday will the network launch?
 What does XT stand for?
 XTra? tXT? eXTraordinary?
 Xtra Telecom?".
 The network's response only addressed the first part of the question: "The official XT Launch time is 07:30 29 May 2009."

 Competitors

 Spark has two mobile network competitors in the New Zealand market.

-Vodafone New Zealand which operates a GSM 900/1800 network since 1993, a WCDMA 2100 MHz network since 2005 and were also the first to launch a 4G LTE network in NZ.
+One NZ which operates a GSM 900/1800 network since 1993, a WCDMA 2100 MHz network since 2005 and were also the first to launch a 4G LTE network in NZ.
 Vodafone, in response to Telecom's "Faster in More Places" claim, had constructed a nationwide WCDMA 900 MHz network in areas where they did not already have an existing 2100 MHz network.

+One NZ also operate a 5G network, using Band n78 in the 3.5GHz range.

 2degrees, GSM 3G 900/2100 network.
-They have built a 4G LTE service enabled 2014.
+They launched their 4G LTE service in 2014, and 5G service in February 2022.

-Spark, 2Degrees and Vodafone all operate 4G networks in LTE band 3 and LTE band 28, with band 3 coverage mostly in cities and towns; band 28 available predominantly across rural towns, countryside, highways and coastal areas.
-Both Spark and Vodafone have licences to provide LTE band 7 services.
+Spark, 2Degrees and One NZ all operate 4G networks in LTE band 3 and LTE band 28, with band 3 coverage mostly in cities and towns; band 28 available predominantly across rural towns, countryside, highways and coastal areas.
+Both Spark and One NZ have licences to provide LTE band 7 services.